kaurroopak/Finger-Counting-and-Hand-Gesture-Recognition-System/README.md

 # ✋ Hand Gesture + Finger Counting Recognition System
-This project combines real-time hand gesture recognition and finger counting using a webcam, powered by MediaPipe, OpenCV, and a `scikit-learn` gesture classifier (trained on HOG features).
+This project combines real-time hand gesture recognition and finger counting using a webcam, powered by **MediaPipe**, **OpenCV**, and a **scikit-learn** gesture classifier (trained on HOG features).
 It's built in Python and works efficiently for both tracking finger positions and identifying custom hand gestures.

 ✅ The gesture recognition model achieves **~98% accuracy** using a **RandomForestClassifier** from the `scikit-learn` library, trained on HOG (Histogram of Oriented Gradients) features.